 COSCDA annually bestows several categories of awards to a COSCDA member and to state programs, based on membership nominations.
 The awards are designed to provide our members with national recognition for excellent projects.
-The submission period for nominations for COSCDA’s 3 categories of awards is May – July each year.
+The submission period for nominations for COSCDA’s three categories of awards is May to July each year.
 The awards presentation is typically made during the President’s Reception at COSCDA’s Annual Training Conference held in September each year.

 Highlighted below are the award categories along with an application, on behalf of the Awards Review Sub-Committee, you are encouraged to take a few minutes and reflect on a deserving COSCDA colleague, activity, or project and submit a nomination for one of these prestigious awards.

 COSCDA annually bestows several awards to COSCDA members and to state programs based on nominations from our membership and are designed to provide national recognition to our members.

 Named in honor of long time COSCDA member, James Reeves, this award recognizes an individual COSCDA member who has made the most significant and sustained contribution to the work and mission of COSCDA during the last five years.

 A member’s contribution can be demonstrated in a number of ways, including but not limited to: frequent and active participation in COSCDA workshops and conferences; responsiveness to staff requests for information or surveys; providing well prepared and thoughtful input on developing COSCDA policy positions; service on committees; making Congressional visits or contacts on COSCDA positions; providing peer to peer assistance to other members; active support for and participation in regional meetings of states; serving as trainers in COSCDA sponsored boot camps; and other roles to support and advance the COSCDA vision, mission, and strategic plan.